 2. Women's self-discovery has happened through this poetry, which will sake the society beautiful.
 Jatindranath Sengupta selected poetry 1.
 The words of hardworking people came up in his poems.
 2. Instead of romance, real life topics have come up again and again.
-Novel and Short Story 504,BNGH, DSE-2A Like every literature, Bengali literature finds its soul through novels and short stories.
+Novel and Sho Story 504,BNGH, DSE-2A 1.
+Like every literature, Bengali literature finds its soul through novels and short stories.
 Bankimchandra Chattopadhyay, BibhutibhusanBandhapadhay, Abhijit Sen, and AdaityaMalla Barman have all contributed a lot in this field.
 To understand the subaltern and marginalised, students have to study this part of literature.
-Abhijit Sen's Rahu Chandaler Haar the story of the struggle for livelihood of a special class of people from the lower stratum.
-Modern short stories depict the struggle between individual and social being.
+2. Abhijit Sen's Rahu Chandaler Haar the story of the struggle for livelihood of a special class of people from the lower stratum.
+3. Modern short stories depict the struggle between individual and social being.
 Amiyabhushan Majumdar's Tata Kim story brings up a life question.
-Bimal Kar's Shiter math story brings up the helplessness of the unemployed.
-In Asim Roy's story Dona Pola, love comes out in a beautiful form.
-Syed Mustafa Siraj's Bharatbarsha story deals with communal riots.
-In Narendranath Mitra's story Rasa, the life of a hardworking man has become one with war and love.
-Love and economic struggle come together in Samaresh Bose's story Shsstharitu.
-Essay 504,BNGH DSE- 2B In Pramath Chowdhury's collection of essays, Bengal's life, literature and history, the struggle of extraordinary people has emerged.
+4. Bimal Kar's Shiter math story brings up the helplessness of the unemployed.
+5. In Asim Roy's story Dona Pola, love comes out in a beautiful form.
+6. Syed Mustafa Siraj's Bharatbarsha story deals with communal riots.
+7. In Narendranath Mitra's story Rasa, the life of a hardworking man has become one with war and love.
+8. Love and economic struggle come together in Samaresh Bose's story Shsstharitu.
+Essay 504,BNGH DS 2B In Pramath Chowdhury's collection of essays, Bengal's life, literature and history, the struggle of extraordinary people has emerged.
 Which became the inspiration of student life.
 Criticism teaches students to think clearly and to understand.
 The life view of the students is formed in the context of criticism of various branches of literature.

-Poetry and Purubikram by Jyotirindranath Tagore's Drama504,DSE- 2C 1.
-Jyotirindranath Tagore's entire play Purubikram teaches history while instilling patriotism.
-2. The glory of women's power is revealed here.
-Chitra by Rabindranath Tagore 1.
-The spiritual form of human life is developed in Rabindranath's Chitra Kavya.
-2. Beauty is established in Chitra Kavya.
-Seminar and 1.
-Seminar preparation is a suitable means to make students research. presentation 2.
-As a result, their desire for knowledge, meditation 505,BNGH SEC- and field work increases.
-1 3.
+Poetry and Purubikram by Jyotirindranath Tagore's Drama504,DSE- Turubikrani by Jyourniuranaur Tagore's 2C Jyotirindranath Tagore's entire play Purubikram teaches history while instilling patriotism.
+The glory of women's power is revealed here.
+Chitra by Rabindranath Tagore The spiritual form of human life is developed in Rabindranath's Chitra Kavya.
+Beauty is established in Chitra Kavya.
+Seminar and presentation 505,BNGH SEC- 1 Seminar preparation is a suitable means to make students research.
+As a result, their desire for knowledge, meditation and field work increases.
 Students learn to write.
-4. Learn to speak and answer questions 6 th SEM The Form of The Form of Drama Drama and A Drama, 601 1.
-If you know about the aspect of the drama, you will get BNGH C-13 the overall knowledge about the drama 2.
-At the same time, knowledge about world drama literature will be gained. interature will be gamed.
-Jana By Grishchandra Ghosh 1.
-To know about mythology, Girish Chandra Ghosh's Jana Nataka is essential for every Indian to have knowledge about Indian heritage.
+Learn to speak and answer questions 6 th SEM The Form of The Form of Drama V 322 Drama and A Drama, 601 BNGH C-13 If you know about the aspect of the drama, you will get the overall knowledge about the drama At the same time, knowledge about world drama literature will be gained.
+Jana By Grishchandra Ghosh To know about mythology, Girish Chandra Ghosh's Jana Nataka is essential for every Indian to have knowledge about Indian heritage.
 Sri Krishna is an important part of Indian traditional life and it is important to know about him.
-2. The special history of women's awakening in the 19th century has come up in this play in the wonderful art Hindi & Others Hindi & Others Indian Literature Indian Literature, 602 1.
-Comparative literature reading is essential for deeper BNGH C-14 understanding of one's own language and literature.
-So it will encourage the students to do a deeper study Kanal Kundala Konol Kundolo by Donbinshondro Chaottur Kapal Kundola by Kapal Kundola by Bankimchandra Chaattya padhyay Bankimchandra paunyay Dankinchanul a
+The special history of women's awakening in the 19th century has come up in this play in the wonderful art Hindi & Others Hindi & Others Indian Literature Indian Literature, 602 BNGH C-14 Comparative literature reading is essential for deeper understanding of one's own language and literature.
+So it will encourage the students to do a deeper study Kapal Kundola Kapal Kundola by Bankimchandra Chaattya by Bankimchandra padhyay